greekgodmarz/Testing/PREREQUISITES.md

 To work with Git the git binaries to work with Git repositories must be installed.
 The Windows versions are availabe for download [here](https://git-scm.com/download/win)

+To use Git with Github it's required to setup an SSH key.
+Github stopped using user/password credentials a while ago.

+Github also recommends to setup 2FA (two factor authorization).
+For this you may install an authenticator app on your cell phone (like Google's [Authenticator App](https://play.google.com/store/apps/details?id=com.google.android.apps.authenticator2&hl=en_US)), activate 2FA in Guthub and add it to the authenticator app.

 ## 1.2 OpenJDK (Java Development Kit)
 This is needed to develop application in the Java programming language.